macauff/macauff/docs/inputs.rst

 ``pos_and_err_indices``

-A list of six integers, the first three elements of which are the zero-indexed indices into the *reference* catalogue .csv file (``ref_csv_cat_file_string``) for the longitudinal coordinate, latitudinal coordinate, and circular astrometric precision respectively, followed by the lon/lat/uncert of the *input* catalogue.
+A list of either three or six whitespace-separated integers.
+If ``correct_astrometry`` is ``True``, a list of six integers, the first three elements of which are the zero-indexed indices into the *reference* catalogue .csv file (``ref_csv_cat_file_string``) for the longitudinal coordinate, latitudinal coordinate, and circular astrometric precision respectively, followed by the lon/lat/uncert of the *input* catalogue.
 For example, ``0 1 2 10 9 8`` suggests that the reference catalogue begins with the position and uncertainty of its objects while the catalogue "a" or "b" sources have, in their original .csv file, a backwards list of coordinates and precisions towards the final columns of the filing system.
+If ``compute_snr_mag_relation`` is ``True``, then only three integers should be passed, the respective coordinates for its own catalogue (dropping the indices of the reference catalogue); in the above example we would therefore only pass ``10 9 8``.

 ``mag_indices``